 6. Investigating Offences in Office

 It is one of the most important powers of the procuratorate to investigate offences in office committed by state functionaries.
 However, when China revised its Constitution in March 2018, such powers were materially adjusted.

-According to the amendment to the Constitution, China has established a new organ, the "Supervisory Committee", which is at the same level as the courts, procuratorates and the government and is responsible for investigating offences in office committed by state functionaries.
+According to the amendment to the Constitution, China has established a new organ, the "Supervisory Commission"(or "Commission of Supervision"), which is at the same level as the courts, procuratorates and the government and is responsible for investigating offences in office committed by state functionaries.

 This means that the foregoing investigative powers of the procuratorate have been transferred to this new institution.
 Accordingly, the prosecutors responsible for investigating offences in office in various procuratorates have been gradually transferred to the Supervisory Committee.
 At present, the procuratorate only retains the power to supervise the crimes committed by judges and police officers.

 The adjustment to the investigative power of offences in office is the most significant change that Chinese procuratorates have encountered in their history, and it is also a major change in China's constitutional system.
 However, this also makes the SPP pay more attention to other functions and powers besides the investigation, that is, the functions and powers introduced above.
 The SPP summarizes these functions and powers into four procuratorial powers: procuratorial powers in criminal proceedings, procuratorial powers in civil proceedings, procuratorial powers in administrative proceedings and procuratorial powers in public interest proceedings.

 In short, if you are engaged in economic exchanges with Chinese enterprises, or if you are involved in crimes in China, or if you are subject to unfair civil proceedings in China, or if you think that the actions of local governments in China are illegal, or if you are committed to global environmental protection, then you must not ignore the procuratorate of China and its four functions and powers.